 About

-Her essays appear in the Virginia Quarterly Review, Best Australian Essays, HEAT, Kill Your Darlings and The Iowa Review.
+Her essays have appeared in the Virginia Quarterly Review, Best Australian Essays, The Saturday Paper, Sydney Review of Books, Kill Your Darlings, HEAT and The Iowa Review, among others.

 ‘What a riveting and illuminating book!
 Peaking moves with agile grace between memoir, history, art and the natural world in this far-reaching meditation on testing the body.
 It’s brilliant on exhilaration and fear – and everything else Saskia Beudel encounters along her way.’
 Michelle de Kretser